umano/AndroidSlidingUpPanel/README.md

 You can set a `PanelSlideListener` to monitor events about sliding panes.

 You can also make the panel slide from the top by changing the `layout_gravity` attribute of the layout to `top`.

+By default, the panel pushes up the main content.
+You can make it overlay the main content by using `setOverlayed` method or `overlay` attribute.
+This is useful if you would like to make the sliding layout semi-transparent.

 ### Implementation